drupalcare/solo/README.md

 You can build any website layout with the w3.css library.
 I try to add the most well-known templates/layouts.
 I added some sub-themes to include different layouts.
-If you see a w3css template that you want to have available in this theme then let me know and I'll customize it and add it to the collection as a sub-theme.
+If you see a Solo template that you want to have available in this theme then let me know and I'll customize it and add it to the collection as a sub-theme.